shukla01aparna/ATM/README.md

-# Simple ATM
+Title : ATM App <br>

-Created a simple ATM where a user a select type of transaction they want to perform.
+Deascription: Created ATM App where user can deposit or withdraw money.
+At top it will show available account balance.
+An alert message box will popup with any type of transaction showing account updated balance.<br><br>

-**Improvements made**
+ Improvements made:
-- Added Validation and alert message to ensure user cannot withdraw more than is available from the account
+- Changed button to Select Option with Deposit and Withdrawl options
-- Disable Submit button on Cash Back if user attempts to withdraw more than what is available
+- Added style for clear visbility.
-- Added Select Option with Deposit and Cash Back options
+- Added popup window which gives diffrent type of transation alerts : Account balance after deposit, withdrawl etc.
-- Transaction Types are only visible when user selects an option
+- Disable Submit button on withdrawl if user attempts to withdraw more than what is available and a alert message box will popup.
-- User cannot enter a value less than zero
+-User can enter only numeric value more then zero.